wenzel-lab/dxf-fix/README.md

 ## Output

-- A cleaned DXF file with only closed `LWPOLYLINE`s
+- A cleaned DXF file with closed `LWPOLYLINE`s
 - A diagnostic image `snapped_points_overlay.png` visualizing snap effects

-## Problem It Solves

-Many CAD tools export DXF files with curves and loosely connected endpoints, which:
-- Prevent proper nesting or shape detection in lithography tools like KLayout
-- Cause rendering artifacts or missing features
-- Require manual editing to unify and simplify structures

-**dxf-fix** automates the cleanup process and ensures your layout geometry is robust and ready for downstream applications.
+- Any open paths that could not be closed will be written as `LINE`s

 ## License